YounesHarrat/Online-CV-RT/README.md

 # How to run

--open the app folder
+- open the app folder
--in terminal run: ` npm i `
+- in terminal run: ` npm i `
--when installed: ` npm run start `
+- when installed: ` npm run start `
--should open a new tab on 'localhost:3000'
+- should open a new tab on 'localhost:3000'